 Reasons for cellulite

-Nutrition tips to reduce cellulite
+Nutrition tips to get rid of cellulite

-How to use nutrition to get rid of cellulite:
+4 diet tips to get rid of cellulite:

-- Lots of liquids: Drink enough liquid like water or unsweetened tea (try green tea or nettle tea) during the day.
+- Lots of liquids: Drink enough fluids like water or unsweetened tea (try green tea or nettle tea) during the day.
 This helps your body transport vital nutrients to its cells and eliminate waste products.

-- Vitamin C: Bell peppers and kiwis are both rich in Vitamin C, which fosters collagen production in your body.
+- Vitamin C: Bell peppers and kiwis are both rich in vitamin C, which fosters collagen production in your body.
 And collagen is responsible for smooth and even skin.

 A general rule to follow: